sailorspace/signalrnet/README.md

 long-polling, and technologies like server-sent events that weren't broadly implemented by browsers

+SignalR works by following ways:-
+1.WebSockets
+2.Server-side events
+3.Long polling

 SignalR negotiates the best protocol to use for a specified connection based on what's supported by both the server and the client.
 It then provides a consistent API for sending and receiving messages in real-time When SignalR was created, almost every Web application used jQuery, so it was an easy decision for the SignalR JavaScript client to depend on jQuery as well

-WebSockets are available in all major browsers and are now the standard for real-time Web communications.
+# WebSockets are available in all major browsers and are now the standard for real-time Web communications.
 WebSocket is a computer communications protocol, providing a simultaneous two-way communication channel over a single Transmission Control Protocol connection.
 WebSockets are used for real-time, event-driven communication between clients and servers.
-They are particularly useful for building software applications requiring instant updates, such as real-time chat, messaging, and multiplayer games
+They are particularly useful for building software applications requiring instant updates, such as real-time chat, messaging, and multiplayer games websockets connection remain open untill either side decides to close the connection.
+- the connection is closed if the browser is closed or the page is refreshed.

  - clients sends a http GET request with a upgrade header, so that the server know that this is a upgrade request and it responds with status 101 if the server supports the upgrade properties and return error code if not.
  - If any code other than 101 is returned from the server, Clients has to end the connection.
  - Websockets are consider as they make a single connection between client and server and there is no overhead of making those handshakes with the server every time we have to communicate.

+# server side events
+In server events case once the connection is made the server keeps sending the message in events.
+- unlike the web sockets the connections are only directional from the server to the clients.
+Not supported by microsoft IE or Edge
+- the initial client request has Accept header as text/event-stream letting the server how the client wants it to be

+# long polling
+its the old way of getting the updates from the server and polling it on time based basis or some mechanism to tell its time to connect to the server for new event or update.

 # Client side request headers look like this:
  GET /chat HTTP/1.1 <br/>
         Host: server.example.com<br/>